TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 ### Knowledge Check

-This section contains questions for you to check your understanding of this lesson.
-If you're having trouble answering the questions below on your own, review the material above to find the answer.
+This section contains questions for you to check your understanding of this lesson on your own.
+If you’re having trouble answering a question, click it and review the material it links to.

 * <a class="knowledge-check-links" href="#setting-up">What packages are required for React testing?</a>
 * <a class="knowledge-check-links" href="#user-event">What is the significance of the user-event package?</a>